Settlement Information for Newcomers

 For more information:

 There are several phone, Internet and cable television providers in British Columbia.
-The major service providers include Bell, Rogers, Shaw and Telus.
+The major service providers include Bell, Rogers and Telus.
 You can find information about these providers, as well as others, by searching online.
 It is a good idea to research different providers before signing a contract.
 Some providers offer “bundling” services or discounts to people who order their phone, Internet and cable television services through the same company.
 Do not sign a contract unless you understand what services you are getting, how much they cost, and how long the contract will last.

 For more information: